UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 We're not too concerned with the details of this step as many references can be obtained, or are provided with a pre-built index.
 On phoenix, a very incomplete collection is the in the folder `/data/biorefs` and we are working to populate this more thoroughly.
-Just copy & paste the following, which should complete within about 2 minutes.
+Just copy & paste the following, which should complete within about 2 minutes, and gives us an index that STAR will be able to use when running alignments.

 ```
 STAR \